From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Applications to geodesic rays and test configurations

 More generally, an analytic generalization of test configurations for a polarization $(X,L)$ was introduced in \cite{r-w3}.
 Similarly, an\emph{ analytic test configuration }for a Kähler manifold $(X,\omega)$ may be defined as a concave family $[\psi^{\mu}]$ of singularity classes in $PSH(X,\omega).$ The corresponding space $\mathcal{F}^{\mu}(X,\omega)$ may then be defined as all elements $\psi$ in such that $[\psi]=[\psi^{\mu}].$ To any such family one associates a family of envelopes $\psi_{\mu}$ defined by formula \ref{eq:def of envelope wrt concave family}.
 As shown in \cite{r-w3} taking the Legendre transform of $\psi_{\mu}$ wrt $\mu$ gives a curve $\varphi^{t}$ in $PSH(X,\omega)$ which is a weak geodesic.
 The regularization scheme introduced in this paper could be adapted to this general framework by first introducing suitable algebraic regularizations of the singularity classes and using blow-ups (as in \cite{o}).
 But we leave these developments and their relation to K-stability and the Yau-Tian-Donaldson conjecture for the future.
-For the moment we just observe that the latter conjecture admits a natural generalization to transcendental classes.
+For the moment we just observe that the latter conjecture admits a natural generalization to transcendental classes. \begin{example} Continuing with the previous example of deformation to the normal cone, we observe that one obtains a (transcendtal) analytic test configuration, which is not a bona fide test configuration, when $c\in]\epsilon,\epsilon'[.$ In geometric terms this corresponds to allowing the line bundle \emph{$\mathcal{L}$ }(or the corresponding Kähler class on the total space) to be merely big.
+In this setting the $C^{0}-$ convergence in Theorem \ref{cor:geod ray in text} still holds (with the same proof) as long as $t$ is restricted to a bounded interval. \end{example}